ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 <a href="/img/posts/montecarlo/end_inner_hist.png" target="_blank"><img src="/img/posts/montecarlo/end_inner_hist.png"  alt="Sharpen" style="width:50%; margin:1%"></a>
 </div>

-As you can see, the majority of the simulated values are zero, indicating that the European call option expires worthless in many cases.
+As you can see, the majority of the simulated values are zero, indicating that the European call option expires worthless in these cases.

 ## Conclusion